 Entrepreneurs and investors will continue to scour academic labs to identify chemically tractable biologic breakthroughs, but there is an emergent set of technologies focused on expanding our therapeutic toolkit beyond small molecules and biologics: cell therapy (CAR-T, autologous TCR, stem cell therapy, red blood cell therapy, etc.), oligonucleotide / gene therapy (mRNA, siRNA, CRISPR, DNA origami, etc), microbiome therapies, bioelectronic medicines and digital therapies.
 Big pharma companies don't have huge advantages in these areas, so these types of technologies are ripe for startups.
 Big pharma companies would rather wait until a startup works out the kinks of a new platform and buy them for a large amount than take the risks themselves.

 Takeaway: nearly all of the drug development industry is focused on 1-6% of proteins.
-The industry needs massive technological breakthroughs, and startups are ideally positioned to generate these breakthroughs.
+The industry needs technological breakthroughs to enable targeting a wider variety of disease-causing pathways, and startups are ideally positioned to generate these breakthroughs.

 1 To briefly summarize the importance of PCSK9: researchers identified people with very rare mutations in a gene called PCKS9.
 Some patients had mutations that decreased PCSK9's function that were associated with incredibly low cholesterol levels and protection from cardiovascular disease, and some patients had a different mutation that increased PCSK9's function that was associated with high cholesterol levels.
 This is really compelling evidence that a drug that blocks PCSK9 will lower cholesterol in humans, and potentially protect from cardiovascular events as well.
 For more on PCSK9, here is a great overview from Robert Plenge at Celgene, and here are some more good and informative articles and papers.